HeinrichApfelmus/reactive-banana/README.md

     cabal install wx

-Note that you will need to have the wxWidgets dev libraries installed before building wx.
+Note that you need to have a development version of the wxWidgets libraries installed before building wx.
 If you run into `ExitFailure 1` exceptions, please follow the [wxHaskell Quick Start](http://www.haskell.org/haskellwiki/WxHaskell/Building) instructions and try again.

 To build the reactive-banana libraries, type